 This is part of a series of posts by recipients of the 2021 Career Services Summer Funding Grant.
 We’ve asked funding recipients to reflect on their summer experiences and talk about the industries in which they spent their summer.
 You can read the entire series here.

-This entry is by Albert Manfredi, COL ’23
+This entry is by Albert Manfredi, SEAS ’23

 This summer was a transformative experience for me both personally and professionally, and it would not have been possible without the generous support of the career services funding grant.

 I worked as a file clerk at the Corpion Legal Group, P.A.
 (CORPlaw), based in Miami, Florida.
 They offer concierge legal services to a clientele consisting of entrepreneurs, start-ups, tech companies, gamers, and influencers.
 Assisting this spectacular market was fulfilling in ways I could not have imagined.
 Each client had a different story regarding their perseverance and hardships as a business owner, especially in the climate of the pandemic.
 I was able to learn from the dispute resolution and litigation strategy sessions to develop ways to fight corporate bullies and protect the little guys from the too-often inequitable justice system.
 In the process, I learned about both high-level corporate litigation and business development to gain insight on the business and clients the firm was defending.
 The creative, cutting-edge, and trailblazing energy of both my non-traditional law firm and our clients often changed my perspective when tackling difficult problems and inundated me with the entrepreneurial spirit.